sagemath/trac_to_gh/Issue 6494.md

 # Issue 6494: sage should *never* ever import numpy by default on startup.
 Yet again it does!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6494

 Original creator: was